springfall2008/batpred/docs/customisation.md

 **switch.predbat_calculate_discharge_oncharge** (_expert mode_) When True calculated discharge slots will
 disable or move charge slots, allowing them to intermix.
 When False discharge slots will never be placed into charge slots.

+**switch.predbat_calculate_tweak_plan** (_expert mode_) When True causes Predbat to perform a second pass optimisation across the next 8 charge and discharge windows in time order.

+This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to discharge late.

 **switch.predbat_calculate_second_pass** (_expert mode_) When True causes Predbat to perform a second pass optimisation across all the charge and discharge windows in time order.